rya-sge/access-denied/_posts/2026-09-17-aztec-randomness-notes-oracle-unconstrained.md

 Two levels.
 Setting the `SEED` environment variable makes the whole `@aztec/foundation` generator deterministic for a run, which the TXE inherits, so every draw in every test follows the same sequence between runs.
 Inside a single test, `std::test::OracleMock::mock("aztec_misc_getRandomField").returns(v)` makes the next draw return `v`, which is how aztec-nr's own test checks that an ephemeral key of `0` is rejected and how a contract test can assert a note hash against a constant.
 Neither mechanism belongs anywhere near a production client.

-**Q: Is the `Fr` versus `Fq` remark on ephemeral keys a vulnerability?**
+**Q: What is a Grumpkin scalar, and is the `Fr` versus `Fq` remark on ephemeral keys a vulnerability?**

+Grumpkin is the curve on which all Aztec account keys and ephemeral encryption keys live.
+It is embedded in BN254, the proving curve, with the fields crossed: Grumpkin points have coordinates in `Fr` (the Noir `Field`), and Grumpkin scalars, the multipliers in `secret × generator`, live in `Fq`, the BN254 base field.
+A Grumpkin scalar is thus a secret key, and because `Fq` is slightly larger than `Fr` it is stored as two limbs, `EmbeddedCurveScalar { lo, hi }`.

-No. The ephemeral secret is `EmbeddedCurveScalar::from_field(random())`, and `random()` returns an element of the BN254 scalar field `Fr`, while a Grumpkin scalar ranges over `Fq`, which is slightly larger.
-The generated keys therefore skip a small part of the scalar range; the key space is still around 2^254, and no structure in the excluded part helps an attacker.
+Not a vulnerability.
+The ephemeral secret is `EmbeddedCurveScalar::from_field(random())`, and `random()` returns an element of `Fr`, so the scalars between `r` and `q` are never drawn.
+That excluded range is `q − r`, about 2^127 out of about 2^254 keys, a fraction near 2^-127, and no structure in it helps an attacker.

 The library marks it as a `@todo` for uniformity.
 The value the code does guard against is `0`, which yields the point at infinity and an undecryptable message.